Xlin123/Xlin123.github.io/devlogs/logs/03-nov/nov-5.md

 ## Accomplishments
 - Terminal UI is functioning nice.
 - Added material ui for qol.
+- I had a bug where when the heartbeat died the session wouldn't remove itself from the active sessions, but using this I have accidentally created cached sessions so I decided to keep it lol.

 ## Challenges
  - Encryption is killing me, I'm surprised how much I'm struggling with integrating it...
+ - Websocket had no good way of checking if the connection / session was still active.

 ## Lessons Learned
 - Never underestimate how much needs to be done for encryption LOL